College Students and Non-Residents

 If you plan to purchase a vehicle while attending school in New Hampshire or if you are bringing a vehicle from another state, you have three choices for vehicle registration:

 Register in Your Home State: If your vehicle is already registered in another state, you will not be required to register your vehicle in New Hampshire.
 If you purchase a vehicle, it is recommended that you contact the DMV in your state for processing requirements prior to purchasing the vehicle.

 Register in NH as a Resident: If you are a college student and choose to become a resident, you will have 60 days upon establishing residency in the State of New Hampshire to obtain a New Hampshire driver's license and register your vehicle.
 You will be asked to provide our office with Proof of Residency in order to register your vehicle.

 If you plan to purchase a vehicle through a New Hampshire dealer that will be housed exclusively in New Hampshire, please inform the dealer at the time of purchase that you are a non-resident.
-They must prepare the title application for the vehicle which reflects both your New Hampshire address and your out-of-state residence address.
+They must provide the purchaser with the title or certificate of origin to provide our office for titling and registration purposes.